rrdkent/mgt656-football-tdd-example/README.md

 There are some tests to get you started.
 You will want to add more in the file `./tests/footballTests.js` to ensure you satisfy the constraints.

+The code here passes all the contained tests, and (we're telling you) passes all the constraints!
+But, there are not tests for some constraints, and the code is quite messy.
+Please improve the quality of the code, and in doing so, add tests to ensure you do not break it.

 When you think you're ready, a TA will help you check your solution.

 ## Caveats